pierre-24/stdlite/docs/tutorial.md

 # Tutorial

-It is possible to compute responses and properties by using `libstdlite` through the `stdlite_run` program.
+It is possible to compute responses and properties within the sTD-DFT framework by using `libstdlite` through the `stdlite_run` program.
+This is obviously not restricted to `stdlite`, and also possible, *e.g.*, with the original implementation called [`stda`](https://github.com/grimme-lab/stda).
+All implementations should normally give the same answer.

 !!! note "Preamble"